nicksp/fe-codestyle/javascript.md

     return a - b;
   }
   ```
-- Never mutate or reassing parameters.
+- Never mutate or reassign parameters.

   > Explanation:
   > - Manipulating objects passed in as parameters can cause unwanted variable side effects in the original caller.